jjchee/feathers-hooks-rediscache/README.md

 > Cache any route with redis

+## About this Fork
+When a key expires, it does not get removed from `group` keys.
+This causes a memory leak and causes the cashe to need periodic purging.

+The purpose of this fork is to eliminate the group key.

 ## Releases
 * Versions 1.x.x are compatible with Feathersjs 3.x.x
 * Versions 0.x.x are compatible with Feathersjs 2.x.x -> this branch will not be updated anymore